A slab leak can be a homeowner’s worst nightmare.

 It is caused when a pipe beneath the concrete slab that makes up the home’s floor has developed a leak.
 This can be for many reasons, but the bottom line is that it is a severe problem that must be fixed and rarely an easy solution.

-You can learn the answer to the question, “what causes a slab leak?”, and much more, by reading this article that our team at Clover Services has put together.
+You can learn the answer to the question, “what causes a slab leak?”, and much more, by reading this article that our team at Clover Contracting has put together.

 What is a slab leak?